distribworks/dkron/.github/TESTING.md

 The following services are automatically started for testing:

-#### MailHog (Email Testing)
+#### Mailpit (Email Testing)

-MailHog runs as a service container during all test runs to enable email notification testing without external dependencies.
+Mailpit runs as a service container during all test runs to enable email notification testing without external dependencies.

 **Configuration:**
-- Image: `mailhog/mailhog`
+- Image: `axllent/mailpit`
 - SMTP Port: `1025`
 - Web UI Port: `8025` (not accessible in CI)